vandersonmota/fcreplay/README.md

      1. With at least 4 Cores (Fast ones would be ideal)
      1. With at least 2GB Ram
      1. With at least 20GB of storage (Though you probably won't use that much)
- 1. Running Debian (you can probably make this work in other distributions as well)
+ 1. Running Fedora 32 (you can probably make this work in other distributions as well)
      1. You really want to use a minimal installation
  1. Some familiarity with linux will help